-Child's Name: notification is provided to: cKinney-Vento Homeless Assistance Act, the following written Parent/Guardian Unaccompanied Youth (Name) ( Name (Name) After reviewing your request to enroll the child, the determinations are as follows: Child qua es not qualify under the homeless student program.
-Alifies under the homeless student program.
-This determination was on: Placement (if enrolled under the student.
-The placement w r the homeless student program) was made based on best interest of rill be at: (Name) Explanation for this determi nation (if not school of origin or the choice of parent/guardian or letail): the determinations, you have the right to use the dispute resolution ess Coordinator and complete a Dispute Resolution Form.
-You may contact the Nebraska Department matt.blomstedt@nebr Telephone: (402) 473 Nebraska Commissioner of Education t of Education raska.gov Administrator Written Notification Form Date was given to parent/guardian or unaccompanied youth on (Date).
+Child's Name:

+In compliance with the McKinney-Vento Homeless Assistance Act, the following written notification is provided to:

+Parent/Guardian Unaccompanied Youth (Name)

+After reviewing your request to enroll the child, the determinations are as follows:

+Homeless student program eligibility:

+Child does not qualify under the homeless student program.
+Child qualifies under the homeless student program.
+This determination was based upon:

+Placement (if enrolled under the homeless student program) was made based on best interest of the student.
+The placement will be at: (Name)

+Explanation for this determination (if not school of origin c or the choice of parent/guardian or unaccompanied youth, give detail):

+If you are not satisfied with the determinations, you have the right to use the dispute resolution process.
+Contact the Homeless Coordinator and complete a Dispute Resolution Form.

+Notices:

+- The student has the right to be immediately admitted in the school in which enrollment is sought pending resolution of the dispute. - You may contact the Nebraska Commissioner of Education Nebraska Department of Education matt.blomstedt@nebraska.gov Telephone: (402) 471-5020 - You may seek the assistance of advocates or attorneys.

+Administrator

+Written Notification Form was given to parent/guardian or unaccompanied youth on (Date).